DOI10.47051/IDGS1450

 Figure 1: Individuals of Rhinoclemmys nasuta from Durango () and Canandé Reserve (), Esmeraldas province, Ecuador. j=juvenile.

 Natural history: RareTotal average number of reported observations per locality less than ten. (up to 4.6 individuals per hectare9) in Ecuador,10 but commonRecorded weekly in densities above five individuals per locality. (up to 1,560 individuals per hectare) in some areas of Colombia.2 Rhinoclemmys nasuta is a primarily aquatic turtle that inhabits bodies of water in evergreen lowland forests.
 Long-nosed Wood-Turtles are the most aquatic of the Rhinoclemmys genus, spending almost the entirety of their life in large rivers, streams, ponds, lagoons, and swamps.2,7 However, individuals occasionally dwell on the forest floor and may enter brackish water7 as well as inhabit temporary water bodies.2 The home range size of in this species is small.
-In a locality in Colombia, males of this species spent 80% of the time within a 17 m radius; females spent 70% of the time within 3 m radius.3 However, males moved up to 120 m along a stream.3 Long-nosed Wood-Turtles are active during the day or at night, with an activity peak at 6:00–8:00 pm and 8:00–9:00 am.3 When not active, they sleep while floating still on shallow water10 or they may hide in caves, under dense leaf-litter, logs,9 or retreat in underwater shelters formed by roots of riparian vegetation.2
+In a locality in Colombia, males of this species spent 80% of the time within a 17 m radius; females spent 70% of the time within a 3 m radius.3 However, males moved up to 120 m along a stream.3 Long-nosed Wood-Turtles are active during the day or at night, with an activity peak at 6:00–8:00 pm and 8:00–9:00 am.3 When not active, they sleep while floating still on shallow water10 or they may hide in caves, under dense leaf-litter, logs,9 or retreat in underwater shelters formed by roots of riparian vegetation.2

 Long-nosed Wood-Turtles are mainly herbivorous,9 feeding on aquatic plants, leaves, seeds, and fruits.2 Occasionally, they may consume small insects, spiders, frog eggs, and carrion.2,7,9 There are records of crocodilians (Crocodylus acutus and Caiman fuscus), snakes (Drymarchon melanurus), and marsupials preying upon individuals of this species.2,7 Parasites of Rhinoclemmys nasuta include nematodes, trematodes, ticks, and leeches.2 The breeding season occurs throughout the year2,7 and is closely correlated with precipitation.11 Females deposit 1–2 (usually only one) eggs that weigh 41–62 g and measure 6.2–7.5 cm long and 3.1–3.9 cm wide.7,11 These are not laid inside nests, but simple on depressions in the ground.2 The females sometimes cover them with leaf-litter,7 but no additional care is provided to the clutch.2 The incubation period is 133–135 days (about 4.4. months) and the hatchlings measure 5.6–6.1 cm in carapace length.11 The lifespan for wild turtles of this species has been estimated to be at least 27.4 years.3 In captivity, one individual lived for 19 years.2